Chevrotain/chevrotain/packages/website/docs/guide/initialization_performance.md

 ## Use a smaller Global maxLookahead

-Chevrotain is a K tokens lookahead Parser, this means it peeks ahead (at most) K Tokens to determine the alternative to pick whenever it encounters a "branching" in the grammar.
+Chevrotain is a K-tokens lookahead Parser.
+This means it peeks ahead (at most) K Tokens to determine the alternative to pick whenever it encounters a "branching" in the grammar.

-During initialization Chevrotain pre-computes and caches lookahead functions that would later be used at runtime.
-The global [maxLookahead](https://chevrotain.io/documentation/11_1_1/interfaces/IParserConfig.html#maxLookAhead) setting can significantly affect the performance of this pre-computation due to the fact the number of possible "paths" in the grammar can grow **exponentially** as the max length of the possible paths increases.
+During initialization, Chevrotain pre-computes and caches lookahead functions that will later be used at runtime.
+The global [maxLookahead](https://chevrotain.io/documentation/11_1_1/interfaces/IParserConfig.html#maxLookAhead) setting can significantly affect the performance of this pre-computation because the number of possible "paths" in the grammar can grow **exponentially** as the max length of the possible paths increases.

 Example: